Staff-Alerts/project/readme.md

 1. Create an accessible and intuitive internal interface that:
     1. has a secure user login mechanism
-    1. allows for the selection of (multiple) locations
+    1. allows for the selection of (multiple) groups
     1. allows for the creation of various messages types
     1. allows for "approval" of messages before sending
     1. allows for the issuing of messages